rajbos/rajbos.github.io/_posts/2019-06-18-GDBC-48-hours-in-the-life-of-a-team-member.md

 ---
 layout: post
-title: "GDBC: 48 hours in the live of a team member"
+title: "GDBC: 48 hours in the life of a team member"
 date: 2019-06-18
 ---